Settling the Score: Portioning with Cardinal Preferences: Preliminaries

 \subsubsection{Efficiency Properties}

 We start by introducing efficiency properties.
-Intuitively, efficiency requires the outcome chosen by an aggregation rule to be guided by the agents' preferences.
+Intuitively, efficiency requires that no outcome is preferred to the chosen outcome by all agents.
 Perhaps the most prominent efficiency property is Pareto optimality, which postulates that it should not be possible to make one agent better off without making another agent worse off.

 \begin{definition}[Pareto optimality] An outcome $\mathbf{x}$ is \emph{Pareto optimal} in an instance $\mathcal{I}$ if there is no other outcome $\mathbf{x'}$ such that $d_i(\mathbf{x'})\leq d_i(\mathbf{x})$ for all agents $i\in N$ and $d_i(\mathbf{x'})< d_i(\mathbf{x})$ for some agent $i\in N$.
 An aggregation rule $F$ is \emph{Pareto optimal} if $F(\mathcal{I})$ is Pareto optimal for every instance $\mathcal{I}$. \end{definition}